 Unmanned aviation has unleashed a revolution in aviation.
 The question is: How can the private sector truly benefit from drones?
 When will we be able to hail an air taxi?
 And how can these new forms of mobility be deployed sustainably?
-In the new ILA exhibition area “UAV Base” you can meet the key players in unmanned aviation to discuss these questions – and many more.
+In the new ILA exhibition area “UAS Innovation Hub” you can meet the key players in unmanned aviation to discuss these questions – and many more.

 Unmanned Systems: How drones can improve our lives